namoray/vision/validator_criteria.md

 - [Corcel discord bot](https://discord.com/invite/dR865yTPaZ)
 - [Corcel API](https://api.corcel.io/docs)

-I'm sure there are more - if you want your application adding to this list, please let me know!
+I'm sure there are more - if you want your application added to this list, please let me know!

 ## Future of 19 + DSIS 🚀

-Longer term we will continue to support more and more models, since our infrastucture is built around supporting arbitrary operations.
+Longer term we will continue to support more and more models, since our infrastructure is built around supporting arbitrary operations.
 We will facilitate large scale API usage of the latest and greatest vision models, not just image generation.
-We will also continue to refine our own open source image reward model, which can accurately detect whether images were generated with the exact same parameters but on different hardware - which allows for a very robust rewards mechanism.
+We will also continue to refine our own open-source image reward model, which can accurately detect whether images were generated with the exact same parameters but on different hardware - which allows for a very robust rewards mechanism.

 **Key future features include:**